 Faculty can propose to teach a travel course during May Term.
 This process begins during the academic year prior to the planned May Term because of curricular development timelines and the needs to establish and review relationships with partners overseas.
 Applications for May Term travel courses can be found here.
 Applications are due March 31st the year prior to the May Term travel course.

-A recording of last spring's Developing a May Term Travel Course Workshop can be found here.
+A PDF version of the Developing a May Term Travel Course Workshop can be found here.

 Please note the application process and timeline to teach a May Term travel course in Salzburg is a different.
 The application to teach a May Term travel course in Salzburg can be found here; applications for Salzburg May Term 2024 (1 spot) and May Term 2025 (2 spots) are due January 17, 2023.